ZeroVocabulary/vcluster-setup/README.md

 # vcluster
+Setup vclusters from an existing cluster.
+Kubernetes api will be accessible via nodeport, which means the node IP must be a static/reserved IP.

 ```
 vcluster-setup <vcluster name>
 ```
-It uses a nodeport to make the api/control plane accessible, which means the node ip must be static.
+.

 The kubeconfig file generates in output/kubeconfig.yaml.